 Lung transplant has been tried with success, especially in complications of restrictive lung disease.

-Complications associated with restrictive lung disease can arise from the disease progress or problems associated with treatment:
+Complications associated with restrictive lung disease can arise from the disease progression or problems associated with treatment:

-- Pulmonary hypertension is the most common and dangerous complication that arises from prolonged fibrosis and vessel damage; may cause ischemia induced revascularization.
+- Pulmonary hypertension is the most common and dangerous complication that arises from prolonged fibrosis and vessel damage; It may cause ischemia-induced revascularization.

 - Cor pulmonale is the final pathway for pulmonary hypertension that leads to right heart strain and ultimately, right heart failure.

 - Respiratory failure arises from the restriction of exhalation and compromised volume that may be worsened by medications such as methotrexate.
-Serial pulmonary function tests are done to asses for this complication.
+Serial pulmonary function tests are done to assess for this complication.

 - Renal failure.